syncfusion-content/javascript-docs/js/api/ejRTE.md

-Shows HtmlSource in the RTE footer.
+Shows the HtmlSource in the RTE footer.

 Default Value: